jufis/docker/README.md

 >openssl req -new -x509 -days 365 -key ca.key -out ca.crt

-Create self-signed certificate for the server (in prod envs sign this with a real CA):
+Create a certificate for the server signed by our ca:

 >cd /etc/httpd/ssl